 We have entered into several collaborative arrangements to develop and commercialize products and, in connection with such arrangements, to access technological, financial, marketing, manufacturing and other resources.
-Refer to the "Patents and Proprietary Rights" section in this "Part I, Item 1-Business" of this Annual Report for information with respect to the intellectual property protection for these products.
+See "Patents and Proprietary Rights" in "Item 1-Business" in this Annual Report for information with respect to the IP protection for these products.